yymao/phys7730/_sources/setup.md

   you will be prompted to choose whether you want the base conda environment be activated by default.
   If you choose no, make sure you copy the command that activates the base conda environment and keep it somewhere handy.
   You will need to activate the base conda environment for the `conda` command to be available on your machine.
+  If you choose yes, just start a new terminal and you should be able to use the `conda` command.
   :::